rcheng15jhu/plenum/docs/code_review_report.md

 - For almost every page, there is an if check at the beginning of the file that checks for username cookie.
 This violates the DRY principle.
 The if-statement is moved to cookie-manager.js and imported to other files.
 - Other miscellaneous code duplications like above.

-This review is for the services directory and profile.js.
+This part of the review is for the services directory and profile.js.
 -	There aren’t any glaring code smells.
 The profile page has a long method, but that is a result of styling and is completely fine.
 -	Code seems to be simple enough and can’t be simplified much.
 -	I don’t see many tests, but there are log reports here and there for testing purposes.